U.S. Presidential Scholars Program

 President Lyndon Johnson established the U.S. Presidential Scholars Program in 1964.
 The mission of the program is to recognize outstanding high school seniors.
 More than 7,500 seniors have been honored since the program began.

 For most of the program's existence, nominees have been invited to apply for Presidential Scholars recognition based solely upon SAT or ACT scores (Category 1).
 Since 1979, outstanding students who demonstrate ability and accomplishment in the visual and performing arts or creative writing have also been included in the Presidential Scholar pool (Category 2).
 In 2013, the presidentially-appointed Commission on Presidential Scholars initiated a pilot program to expand the nominee pool by including students who have shown outstanding achievement while overcoming challenges in their educational journey (Category 3).
 Students in this category have demonstrated outstanding scholarship but might not otherwise be nominated through the current SAT/ACT, Arts, or CTE recognition processes.
 Since 2016, outstanding students who demonstrate excellence in Career and Technical Education (CTE) have also been included for recognition (Category 4).

-Each year in late August, the Wisconsin Department of Public Instruction (DPI) asks every Wisconsin high school principal to nominate students for the U.S. Presidential Scholars Program.
+Each year in August, the Wisconsin Department of Public Instruction (DPI) sends an email to every Wisconsin high school principal asking them to nominate students for the U.S. Presidential Scholars Program.
 We ask for one nomination in the “Achievement and Overcoming Challenges” category (Category 3) and one nomination in the “Achievement and CTE Accomplishment” category (Category 4).
 All high school seniors graduating between January and August who are U.S. citizens or legal permanent residents and attend public, parochial, or independent schools or are home-schooled are eligible.

 More details about selection criteria are provided to principals when they are invited to submit nominations in early fall.